 Plus, installing more efficient servers and computers help reduce operational and energy costs.
 You can also prevent downtime that could arise if older systems were to suddenly malfunction or quit on you altogether.

-Upgrading to more recent technology can also make an impact internally since you’ll be running on the latest systems and leverage efficiencies created by new software or processes.
+Upgrading to more recent technology can also make an impact internally since you’ll be running on the latest systems and leveraging efficiencies created by new software or processes.

 In some cases, your prospects might value that you are working with the most up-to-date software and best-in-class data centers, which has helped more than a few companies win new business.